BSV2003/Advent-of-Cyber-2025/Day11 XSS - Merry XSSMas.md

 - Stored XSS = input is saved and executes for everyone

 Both happen because the application trusts user input too much and fails to sanitize or encode it properly.

+---

+# Answer the questions below

+**Which type of XSS attack requires payloads to be persisted on the backend?**
+`Stored`